Weteef/QueryAnalyzer/README.md

     'your-db-adapter-name'
 ),
 ```
+After these steps the analyzer should appear on the bottom right corner of your browser window.

 If you want to log Queries you need to define a logger in your service_manager config.
 Example:
 ```